<< Previous wine Next wine >>

 LOCATION, SOIL, CLIMATE:

-The vineyards are located a few miles southwest of Priorat, within the Terra Alta DO (Zone 5) in Catalunya's Tarragona province in northeastern Spain.
-In this remote region, the winemaking tradition dates back to the Romans, around the 2nd or 3rd Century.
+The vineyards are located a few miles southwest of Priorat, within the Terra Alta DO in Catalunya's Tarragona province in northeastern Spain.
+In this remote region, the winemaking tradition dates back to the Romans.
 The winery and vineyards are in the town of Batea, situated at 400 meters (1,312 ft.) elevation.
 The soils are composed of 95% limestone and 5% clay.
 Yields are low (24.5 hectoliters per hectare, or 3,500 kilograms per hectare), which enhances the concentration and complexity in the grapes.
-For climate, the average temperature from April-October is 67.3F.
-The hot day and warm-to-moderate night temperatures make Terra Alta a drier and warmer region than Montsant or Priorat.
-These conditions produce bright purplish-garnet hued wines with greater weight and ripeness than wines from other areas within Zone 5.
-The low average yearly rainfall of 16.3 inches is less than neighboring regions.
+The average temperature from April-October is 67.3F.
+The hot daytime and mild evening temperatures make Terra Alta a drier region than Montsant or Priorat, yet will still see snow each winter.
+These conditions produce wines with greater weight and ripeness than those from other DOs within the region.

 Ruby-red.
 Intensely perfumed aromas of fresh dark berries, cherry compote and licorice develop a vanilla overtone as the wine opens up.
 Plush blackberry, cherry-vanilla, spicecake and floral pastille flavors show excellent clarity and a seamless texture, and a peppery flourish adds lift and bite.
 Fine-grained tannins build slowly and give shape to the impressively long, sweet finish, which leaves behind floral pastille and dark fruit liqueur notes.-- Josh Raynolds.